microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/pspopt/readme.md

     > **Note**: If you try to restore the default sample WideWorldImporters you can use the restorewwi.sql, populatedata.sql and rebuild_index.sql scripts to customize the database for the exercise.

 1. Restore this database to your SQL Server 2022 instance.
 You can use the provided **restorewwi.sql** script.
 You may need to change the directory paths for the location of your backup and where you will restore the database files.

+    > **IMPORTANT:** If you have permission issues to restore the backup you can try to copy the backup into the default "data" folder for your SQL Server installation and try the restore again.
+You will need to edit the restorewwi.sql script accordingly.
+The default for most instances is C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\DATA

 1. Create a new procedure to be used for the workload test using **proc.sql**.
 1. Execute the script **setup.sql** from SSMS.
 This will ensure the WideWorldImporters database is at **dbcompat 150** and clear the query store.